RyandeKlerk05/-SDA-_Group4/README.md

             - plot_data.py: Plots the results from dataset.
             - mann_whitney_u_test.py: Implement the Mann-Whitney-U test to perform on the data.
     - **Plots**: The visual results from our experiments, sorted in folders per sub question.
-    - **Presentation**: All the stuff necessary for the final presentation (Like the presentation slides and conclusions).
+    - **Presentation**: All the stuff necessary for the final presentation (Like the presentation slides and copies of the conclusions and limitations, which can also be found in the planning document).

 4. How to run the code: